 - Create a compelling survey.
 Choose a subject to generate results that your target audience (potential customers) would be eager to get their hands on.
 It is interest in results that motivates participation.

 - Create a profile that describes your best customers.
 Include their size, markets, market share, and business objectives.
 Use the profile to identify or find other businesses who are similar.

 - Ask customers who don't buy.
 Say something like, "Thanks for the opportunity to compete for your business.
 While we haven't been able to serve your needs on this occasion, you have had a chance to understand the distinct value we offer.
 Would help me out by suggesting others where our offering might be better match to their needs?"
 If you have maintained rapport, this appeal is likely to elicit a positive response because the person concerned feels bad about delivering the disappointing news.
 Bearers of bad news will thank you for providing them with an opportunity to repair their feelings by doing you a favour.

 - Negotiate a referral agreement.
 If you are pressed to make concessions when you negotiate a sale, ask for something in return.
 Say, "In return, when you are satisfied that we have delivered, would you agree to provide us with five referrals - introductions to businesses whom you know could benefit in the same way?"
 Negotiators will usually agree to this because it has no fiscal impact on the deal and delivery is in the future.
 Having agreed, the customer will feel obliged to comply when you come back to ask for the introductions.

 Finding people who can benefit from what you have to sell is a major part of the selling process.
 If you choose the right prospects, the next stage - initiating a conversation - is much easier.
-Just as finding opportunities can be systematised, so can the the process of contact and qualification.
+Just as sales lead generation can be systematised, so can the the process of contact and qualification.